crosswalk-project/crosswalk-website/public/documentation/windows/build_an_application.md

         See [the manifest documentation](/documentation/manifest.html) for more information.

-3. From your command line, run:
+3. From inside the `xwalk-simple` directory, run:

    ```
-    > crosswalk-pkg --platforms=windows xwalk-simple
+    > crosswalk-pkg --platforms=windows .
    ```
+   The `crosswalk-pkg` command above can be run from any location by putting the path to your project directory as the last parameter.

    This will download the Crosswalk libraries, package the application defined in the specified manifest.json file and produce an .msi (in our example `com.app.simple-0.1.0.0.msi`).
 The .msi is currently a 32-bit build of Crosswalk for Windows and should run fine on both 32-bit and 64-bit Windows.
 Once you've done this, you're ready to run the application on a target.